htcondor/htcondor/docs/admin-manual/configuration-macros.rst

  ``CHECKPOINT_PLATFORM`` :index:`CHECKPOINT_PLATFORM`
     A string used to override the automatically-generated machine ClassAd attribute ``CheckpointPlatform`` (see section
-    `A.3 <MachineClassAdAttributes.html#x171-1235000A.3>`__), which is
+    :ref:`classad-attributes/machine-classad-attributes:machine classad
-    used to identify the platform upon which a job previously generated a checkpoint under the standard universe.
+    attributes`), which is used to identify the platform upon which a job previously generated a checkpoint under the standard universe.
 This restricts the machine matches that may be considered for a job and where the job may resume.
 Overriding the value may be necessary for architectures that are the same in name, but actually have differences in instruction sets, such as the AVX extensions to the Intel processor.

 ``WANT_SUSPEND`` :index:`WANT_SUSPEND`